Ferry to Italy

 Top-rated customer support when you need it.

 Yes, you can get ferries to Italy from a range of destinations including Albania, Corfu and Croatia.
-There are up to 12972 ferries running per week.
+There are up to 10655 ferries running per week.
 Ferries to Italy are provided by 37 ferry companies including Corsica Ferries, Moby Lines, Grandi Navi Veloci, Grimaldi Lines & Medmar.
-Book now with Direct Ferries and find a ferry to Italy to suit you.
+Use our Deal Finder to compare times and prices and book your ferry to Italy online at Direct Ferries.

 First ferry: 10:00